Skip to Content

 • The cutting will develop roots and become a new plant.

 If your plant is mature enough with multiple growth points, you can also divide a plant.
-Do to so, simply take it out of the pot and gently remove the soil around the root ball.
+To do so, simply take it out of the pot and gently remove the soil around the root ball.
 Once you find a spot you can break off, do so gently, making sure to take some of the root system with you.

-Then pot them up separately with fresh soil.
+Then pot the plant up separately with fresh soil.
 Since they already have roots, you don’t need to keep things that moist.
 This is exactly the process I took separating a baby from my mom’s ric rac cactus below!

 Propagated ric rac cactus piece